metosin/testit/README.md

   (/ 1 0) =throws=> #(-> % .getMessage (str/starts-with?
 "Divide")))
 ```

 Finally, `=throws=>` supports a sequence.
-The thrown exception is tested against the
+The thrown exception is tested
-first element from the seq, and it's cause to the second, snd so on.
-This is very
+against the first element from the seq, and it's cause to the second, and
-handy when the actual exception you are interested is wrapped into another exception,
+so on.
+This is very handy when the actual exception you are interested is
-for example to `java.util.concurrent.ExecutionException`.
+wrapped into another exception, for example to
+`java.util.concurrent.ExecutionException`.

-This example creates an `java.lang.ArithmeticException`, wrapped into a `java.lang.RuntimeException`,
+This example creates an `java.lang.ArithmeticException`, wrapped into a
-wrapped into a `java.util.concurrent.ExecutionException`.
+`java.lang.RuntimeException`, wrapped into a
+`java.util.concurrent.ExecutionException`.

-The `fact` then tests that the left side throws an exception that extends `java.lang.Exception` and
+The `fact` then tests that the left side throws an exception that extends
-has a message `"1"`, and that is caused by another exception, also extending `java.lang.Exception`
+`java.lang.Exception` and has a message `"1"`, and that is caused by another
-with message `"2"`, that is caused yet another exception, this time with message `"3"`:
+exception, also extending `java.lang.Exception` with message `"2"`, that is
+caused yet another exception, this time with message `"3"`:

 ```clj
 (fact